physionetchallenges/python-example-2023/README.md

 - `training_data` (input; required) is a folder with the training data files and
 - `model` (output; required) is a folder for saving your model.

-You can run you trained model by running
+You can run your trained model by running

     python run_model.py model test_data test_outputs